Denikozub/Offroad-routing-engine/README.md

 ```

 # Visualization
-Here I provide you with two HTML files visualizing my algorithm by [mplleaflet](https://pypi.org/project/mplleaflet/).
+Here I provide you with two HTML files visualizing the algorithm, created by [mplleaflet](https://pypi.org/project/mplleaflet/).
-They correspond to the two tests on two different areas.
-Feel free to play with them!
+They correspond to the two tests on two different areas, demonstated in the example.
+In order to open HTML files, you have to download the file itself and its data folder: [visualization](https://github.com/Denikozub/Routing_engine/tree/main/docs/Visualization).
+Feel free to play with it!